Endermanbugzjfc/JunkBayCommando/README.md

 shows up in my mind whenever I think of
 Commando.

-*By the way, the Commando in repository name is for publicity.
-[This](#junk-bay-將軍澳) is the project's official name.*
+*By the way, the Commando in repository name is for publicity.*

 This repository contains a basic example of a modern PocketMine-MP plugin, and a handful of the API features.